How

 An edited version of this article was published here, in my Column with Scleroderma News.

-Becoming a Patient Research Ambassador for the NIHR, Click here
+Planning for the Future, Click here

 October 2017.